top of page

 At Winston’s Place we are committed to safeguarding children and promoting their welfare at all times.

-We recognise the importance of responding to and dealing with any concerns in a timely manner to safeguard the welfare of children.
+We recognise the importance of responding to all concerns in a timely, fair and transparent manner to safeguard children and maintain professional standards.

 Concerns may arise through, for example: